 '''

 {

 'name': 'gpu',

 'descr': 'Hybrid nodes',

 'scheduler': 'slurm',

 'launcher': 'srun'.

 'access': ['-C gpu', '-A csstaff'],

-'environs': ['gnu', 'intel', 'pgi', 'cray'],
+'environs': ['gnu', 'intel', 'nvidia', 'cray'],

 'max_jobs': 100,

-'resources': [

-{

-'name': 'memory',

-'options': ['--mem={size}']

-}

-],

 'container_platforms': [

 {

 'type': 'Sarus'.

 'modules': ['sarus']

 },

-{

 'type': 'Singularity',

 'modules': ['singularity']

 }

-1
+]

 },

 '''

-For each partition, users can define a list of container platforms supported using the container\platforms configuration parameter.
+For each partition, users can define a list of all supported container platforms using the container\platforms configuration parameter.
 In this case, we define the Sarus platform for which we set the modules parameter in order to instruct ReFrame to load the sarus module, whenever it needs to run with this container platform.
 Similarly, we add an entry for the Singularity platform.
 Optionally, users are allowed to set the default attribute to True in order to mark a specific container platform as the default of that partition (see below on how this information is being used).
 If no default container platform is specified explicitly, then always the first in the list will be considered as successful.